cjp2600/stepwise/docs/POLLING.md

 ## Best Practices

-1. **Установите разумное значение `max_attempts`**: Слишком большое значение может привести к долгому ожиданию, слишком маленькое - к преждевременным ошибкам.
+1. **Set a reasonable `max_attempts` value**: Too large a value can lead to long waits, too small - to premature errors.

-2. **Выберите подходящий `interval`**:
+2. **Choose an appropriate `interval`**:
-   - Для быстрых API: 500ms - 1s
+   - For fast APIs: 500ms - 1s
-   - Для медленных операций: 2s - 5s
+   - For slow operations: 2s - 5s
-   - Не делайте слишком частые запросы, чтобы не перегружать API
+   - Don't make requests too frequent to avoid overloading the API

-3. **Используйте конкретные условия в `until`**: Чем точнее условия, тем быстрее поллинг завершится при достижении нужного состояния.
+3. **Use specific conditions in `until`**: The more precise the conditions, the faster polling will complete when the desired state is reached.

-4. **Комбинируйте с `validate`**: Вы можете использовать `validate` для дополнительных проверок после успешного поллинга.
+4. **Combine with `validate`**: You can use `validate` for additional checks after successful polling.

 ## Differences from Retry

-- **Retry** (`retry`): Повторяет запрос при ошибке (например, сетевые ошибки, таймауты)
+- **Retry** (`retry`): Repeats request on error (e.g., network errors, timeouts)
-- **Polling** (`poll`): Повторяет запрос до выполнения определенных условий в ответе
+- **Polling** (`poll`): Repeats request until certain conditions in the response are met

 ## Notes

-- Поллинг работает как с HTTP, так и с gRPC запросами
+- Polling works with both HTTP and gRPC requests
-- Условия в `poll.until` проверяются на каждой итерации
+- Conditions in `poll.until` are checked on each iteration
-- Если запрос завершается с ошибкой (сетевая ошибка, таймаут), поллинг продолжается до `max_attempts`
+- If request fails with an error (network error, timeout), polling continues until `max_attempts`
-- Время выполнения шага включает все попытки поллинга
+- Step execution time includes all polling attempts